 Student Award Deadlines

 Unless otherwise specified, all student awards deadlines expire at 5:00pm AST on the date specified on the student award posting.
-Student award deadline extensions can sometimes occur due to low enrollment, technical issues, or other incidents that may arise.
+Student award deadline extensions can sometimes occur due to low enrolment, technical issues, or other incidents that may arise.
 The Student Awards Office reserves the right to extend awards deadlines in consultation with NSCC Foundation.

 Once a student award deadline has passed, students can no longer report changes to their applications.
 This includes changes to individual circumstances including expenses and resources.
 Students are asked to review their financial information thoroughly before submitting their application.